 - An explanation of how the conference will enhance the student's learning and academic growth

 The maximum award will be $2,000 per student at a recommended hourly rate of $15.25/hour.

 GRA Application Form

-Eligible faculty members can download the 2021-22 GRA Application Form here.
-Applicants can fill out the application, save, and e-mail the completed form to orcs [at] emerson.edu by October 22, 2021.
+Eligible faculty members can access the FY2024 GRA Application Form here.
+Applicants can fill out the application and make changes to the form until the deadline date of October 20, 2023.

 GRA Application cycle opens

 November 17, 2023 through May 7, 2024

 ORCS will review the applications and make recommendations for selection to the Office of Graduate Studies and the Graduate Student Association.